 In today’s rough-and-tumble mobile worker apps market, it can be difficult to spot a leading development company who can take your solution to the next level.
-But, as the stakes continue to rise,… Read More »
+But, as the stakes continue to rise, trends in market leadership are starting to… Read More »

 When investigating a labor market to determine the merits for new operations, think about the “Talent Triad”: a labor market’s ability to supply labor with an intersection of the required experience, education, and language.

 Having reached 11.9 million accesses in June 2016, Brazil is by far Latin America’s largest machine-to-machine (M2M) communications market.
-However, it isn’t necessarily the region’s most advanced market in terms of applications, compared… Read More »
+However, it isn’t necessarily the region’s most advanced market in terms of applications, compared to other countries where M2M adoption is… Read More »

 Why is it that vendors in the IT services industry can be so amazingly successful with one client and so curiously unsatisfactory with another?
 It all comes down to one person.

 Nora Leary, Head of Marketing and Business Development at Launchway Media, details the main considerations that marketing professionals must remember before starting a nearshore campaign.

 Roughly 40% of global firms have implemented an offshore or shared services strategy, and 25% of shared services centers have embraced some form of robotics process automation, so what are these firms seeing that others aren’t?